 Small Group Fellowship & Bible Study

-Off campus weekly meetings every Tuesday night from 7-9pm.
+Off campus monthly meetings.
 For more details email Joshua Espasandin.

-A group from church goes to Men’s Round Up, always returning home revived, inspired and challenged to be a better father, husband and Christian (Ephesians 5:25).
+A group from church goes to Men’s Round Up (this link takes you to a typical year’s schedule), always returning home revived, inspired and challenged to be a better father, husband and Christian (Philippians 2:3 NASB).
+Click here for information on this year’s event which will take place at Laurelwood on November 6 & 7.

-We get together a group of men every year for a work day to help our widows, seniors and single moms with chores and tasks around the house that they need help with.
+We get together a group of men every year for a workday to help our widows, seniors, single moms and other church attenders with tasks that they need help with.
+We also help each year with the church picnic.

 Encouraging the women of Laurelwood to love God, love people, and make disciples.